Skip to content

 • Higher K improves recall but may hurt precision

-• Advanced models (GPT-4, Claude) handle irrelevant docs better, so lean toward higher K
+• Advanced models (GPT-4, Claude, Sonnet) handle irrelevant docs better, so lean toward higher K

 Why Score Thresholds Are Dangerous: